spinnylights/some_sort_of_game_engine/README.md

-If you're on a Mac, make sure you're set up to build GNU-style packages (e.g. by installing [Homebrew](https://brew.sh/) and running `brew install autoconf automake libtool`—this package doesn't need libtool but you might as well have it if you're getting the other two).
+If you're on a Mac, make sure you're set up to build GNU-style packages (e.g. by installing [Homebrew](https://brew.sh/) and running `brew install autoconf automake libtool`—this package doesn't need libtool at this point but you might as well have it if you're getting the other two).
 If you're on Windows and using MSYS2 I think you'll already have everything you need in that regard.

 You should also have [git](https://git-scm.com/) installed, although you probably do already.

-Anyway, all you should need to do before proceeding is run `autoreconf --install`.
+Anyway, all you should need to do before proceeding is run `autoreconf --install` from the project root.
 If this finishes without erroring out, continue to the next section.
 If you get an error, please file a bug report.

 ### Build steps